-- -a algorithm This option specifies the algorithm to use for the TSIG key.
+This option specifies the algorithm to use for the TSIG key.
 Available choices are: hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512.
 The default is hmac-sha256.
+Options are case-insensitive, and the "hmac-" prefix may be omitted.

+This option prints a short summary of options and arguments.

+-k keyname

-Options are case-insensitive, and the "hmac-" prefix may be omitted. - -h This option prints a short summary of options and arguments. - -k keyname This option specifies the key name of the DDNS authentication key.
+This option specifies the key name of the DDNS authentication key.
 The default is ddns-key when neither the -s nor -z option is specified; otherwise, the default is ddns-key as a separate label followed by the argument of the option, e.g., ddns-key.example.com.
-The key name must have the format of a valid domain name, consisting of letters, digits, hyphens, and periods. - -q (ddns-confgen only) This option enables quiet mode, which prints only the key, with no explanatory text or usage examples.
-This is essentially identical to tsig-keygen. - -s name (ddns-confgen only) This option generates a configuration example to allow dynamic updates of a single hostname.
+The key name must have the format of a valid domain name, consisting of letters, digits, hyphens, and periods.

+This option enables quiet mode, which prints only the key, with no explanatory text or usage examples.
+This is essentially identical to tsig-keygen.

+-s name

+This option generates a configuration example to allow dynamic updates of a single hostname.
 The example named.conf text shows how to set an update policy for the specified name using the "name" nametype.
 The default key name is ddns-key.name.
 Note that the "self" nametype cannot be used, since the name to be updated may differ from the key name.
+This option cannot be used with the -z option.

+-z zone

-This option cannot be used with the -z option. - -z zone (ddns-confgen only) This option generates a configuration example to allow dynamic updates of a zone.
+This option generates a configuration example to allow dynamic updates of a zone.
 The example named.conf text shows how to set an update policy for the specified zone using the "zonesub" nametype, allowing updates to all subdomain names within that zone.
 This option cannot be used with the -s option.